 desks

 One of my favorite things to see online is how other people set up their desks for productivity and gaming.
-This page will show various ways I've set up my own desk over the years, as well as links to other people's desks that have inspired me.
+This page shows various ways I've set up my own desk over the years, as well as links to other people's desks that have inspired me.
 I hope it will give you some ideas.

 Current Home